FrankieT19/rg-sp-ds-style/README.md

 ## Features

-- A DS style theme at the GBA's resolution for a retro feel.
+- A Nintendo DS style theme at the GBA's resolution for a retro feel.
 - List, List + Art, horizontal and vertical carousel views.
 - Colour themes, dark mode, artwork preferences.
 - Optional LCD grid and Pixel Transparency filters for an authentic feel.